miladrahimi/phprouter/README.md

     ```

 ## Getting Started

-After configurations above, you can start using PhpRouter in your entry point file (`index.php`) like this example:
+After the configurations mentioned above, you can start using PhpRouter in your entry point file (`index.php`) like this example:

 ```php
 use MiladRahimi\PhpRouter\Router;